digital-asset/daml/docs/source/tools/sandbox.rst

 ``daml.indexer.ledger_end_sequential_id``
 -----------------------------------------

 A monotonically increasing integer value representing the sequential id ascribed to the most recent ledger event ingested by the index db.
-Please note, that only events representable on the ledger api are ingested and given a sequential id.
-These are: creates, consuming and non-consuming exercises.
-This value can be treated as a counter of all events visible to a given participant.
+Please note, that only a subset of all ledger events are ingested and given a sequential id.
+These are: creates, consuming exercises, non-consuming exercises and divulgence events.
+This value can be treated as a counter of all such events visible to a given participant.

 ``daml.lapi``
 -------------